If there’s one thing you need to know before you launch your own e-commerce store, it’s this: e-commerce stores need blogs to be seen.

 Expand your site’s reach by blogging about other topics within your niche, and watch your traffic soar (and your revenue as a result).

-If you need more detailed reasons for why your Shopify or other e-commerce store needs a blog to survive and thrive, we’ve got plenty for you here.
+If you need more detailed reasons for why your Shopify or other e-commerce store needs a blog to survive and thrive.
 In the meantime, let’s look at some Shopify stores whose blogs are earning them killer traffic.

 10 Shopify Blog Examples to Model Your Own Store After